CURE-Med: Curriculum-Informed Reinforcement Learning for Multilingual Medical Reasoning: Data Curation

 \subsection{Human Verification Protocol and Rater Instructions}

 This section documents the human verification procedures used to validate the quality of our synthetic data.
+Participation in the study was completely voluntary, as participants received no payment for participating in the study.
 We provide the exact instructions used by medical professionals who assessed the clinical correctness of question-answer pairs and by native speakers who evaluated the language's correctness and fidelity in the target language, as shown in Figures \ref{fig:med_verification_instructions} and \ref{fig:native_language_verification_instructions}.
 These materials specify the task setup, scoring rubric, and optional comment guidelines used throughout our verification pipeline.